A musician passing a mural of Cuba's flag. Jeremy Woodhouse/Getty Images

 10. Understand the local art of queueing

 Cubans have to endure a lot of long waits in boring queues, so they’ve invented a way of doing it that doesn’t involve standing in line.
-In a Cuban queue, you simply roll up at the bakery/clinic/visa office and yell out to the assembled masses, "Quien es último?"
-(Who’s last?).
+In a Cuban queue, you simply roll up to the bakery or clinic or visa office and yell out to the assembled masses, "Quién es último?"
+(Who’s last?); hopefully, someone nearby will answer your polite entreaty with the word, "¡Yo!" (me).
+That person is your yardstick.
+As long as this person is still around, go for a walk, sit in the lotus position or buy ice cream.
+When that person is called, pay attention; you’re next!

 11. Ask questions more than once

 Thanks to heavy bureaucracy, answers to simple requests aren’t always straightforward – or even correct.
-Probe politely and ask at least five different people before you make important decisions.
+Probe politely and ask at least five people before making important decisions.

-12. Bring something to keep you warm on a cold bus journey
+12. Bring something to keep you warm on cold bus journeys

 Cuba has a countrywide state-run bus service called Víazul that connects all of the main cities and some of the smaller towns.
-Prices are charged in MLC$ (the same rate as the US$) and tickets must be paid for with a credit card either in person or online.
+Prices are charged in MLC, and tickets must be paid for with a credit card either in person or online.

-A second service called Conectando, run by Cubanacán, also puts on buses in peak season along some of the more popular routes.
-Bring a sweater/jacket for long bus rides – the air-conditioning is akin to a chilly day in Vancouver.
+A second service called Conectando, run by Cubanacán, also runs buses in peak season along some of the more popular routes.
+Bring a sweater for long bus rides – the air-conditioning is akin to a chilly day in Vancouver.

 13. Cuba is considered a safe place to travel

 Cuba is one of the safest countries in the Americas in terms of violent crime.
-Pick-pocketing is more common but not rampant, and is mostly avoidable if you follow a few basic precautions: Wear a money belt, use safe boxes in hotel rooms and don’t flash your cash in public.
+Pickpockets are more common but not rampant, and it is mostly avoidable if you follow a few basic precautions: wear a money belt, use safe boxes in hotel rooms and don’t flash your cash in public.

 14. Solo female travelers report receiving unwanted attention

-Solo female travelers report experiencing a good deal of unwanted attention, but it didn't necessarily spoil their enjoyment of traveling in Cuba.
+Solo female travelers have reported experiencing a good deal of unwanted attention, but it didn't necessarily spoil their enjoyment of traveling in Cuba.

 There is a fine line between being open and friendly and harassment, and some men can cross that line by being overly familiar or asking too many personal questions.
-Learn some key phrases in Spanish that make it clear when you're not interested.
+Learn some key phrases in Spanish that make it clear when you're not interested: "No estoy interesada" (I'm not interested) and "Déjame sola" (Leave me alone) are good places to start.

 15. Beware of forgeries

-Never change money with unlicensed traders on the streets.
+Never change money with unlicensed traders on the street.
 You run the risk of receiving estafas (forged notes).

-On one level, Cuba has a good health system (it invented and quickly distributed three COVID-19 vaccines); on the other, it is perennially short of pharmaceuticals.
+On the one hand, Cuba has a good health system; on the other, it is perennially short of pharmaceuticals.

-Bring all the prescription medications you think you’ll need, as well others you might like ibuprofen or paracetamol.
-If you’d like to donate some medicines to the people of Cuba, it is currently possible to bring in 10kg of medical supplies tax-free (pack them in a separate bag).
+Bring all the prescription medications you’ll need for the length of your trip, as well others that may come in handy, such as ibuprofen or acetaminophen.
+If you’d like to donate medicine to the people of Cuba, it is currently possible to bring in 10kg of medical supplies tax-free (pack them in a separate bag).

 17. Avoid dodgy cigars

-Cuba has its share of jineteros (touts) spinning elaborate stories about super-cheap, high-quality cigars procured by their brother/mother/cousin from the factory.
+Cuba has its share of jineteros (touts) spinning elaborate stories about very inexpensive but high-quality cigars procured by a family member who works at a factory.
 Don’t believe them.
 Instead, buy your cigars in state-run shops such as the Casa del Habano chain.
-Cigars sold on the street are invariably factory cast-offs and not genuine.
+Cigars sold on the street are invariably factory castoffs and not genuine.

-18. Driving is not as easy as you think
+18. Driving is not as easy as you'd think

 19. Bring toilet paper and sanitary products

-The pandemic made the provision of antiseptic hand lotion more common, but the same can’t be said of toilet paper.
-Carry your own roll and/or gravitate to four- or five-star hotels when you’re caught short in the city.
+Toilet paper is often in short supply in public toilets.
+Carry your own roll or gravitate to four- or five-star hotels when you’re caught short in the city.

-Re-usable pads and silicon cups, or disposable pads and tampons are must-pack items if you're expecting your period while you're in Cuba.
+Silicon cups, disposable pads and tampons are must-pack items if you're expecting your period while you're in Cuba.
 These are in high demand here.

 20. Don’t drink the water